Conservation and restoration of fur objects: Chemical

-Some insecticides used as pest prevention like, Camphor, napthalene, and para-dichlorobenzene (PDB) can be harmful to some colors if used with dyed fur objects.
-In general, hair fibers are "difficult to destroy" because keratin is such a strong fiber.
+Some insecticides used as pest prevention like camphor, naphthalene, and para-dichlorobenzene (PDB) can be harmful to some colors if used with dyed fur objects.
+In general, hair fibers are difficult to destroy because keratin is such a strong fiber.
 Strong acids will not break down the fiber and strong bases "will do no more than soften or possibly bleach" the fur.
 However, if a fur object is subjected to that kind of treatment, the hair will become brittle and break off.

 Improper storage

 If fur objects have not been protected from the environment around them then they are susceptible to dirt and dust.
 Motes settle between the fibers and create a dirty appearance.
 Light exposure is also an issue.
 Exposure to ultraviolet light in daylight and artificial light causes pigments in specimens to fade.
-Light should be kept at between 50 - 100 lux for display and no light in storage.
+Light should be kept at between 50–100 lux for display and no light in storage.